Ask. Learn. Improve

 Consideration: Very small sites (< 5 racks, minimal unique equipment) might share an agent with similar nearby sites if configurations are truly identical.
 But most "small" data centers (50-500kW) have enough unique equipment to justify dedicated agents.

-Integration Point 1: CMMS (Computerized Maintenance Management System)
+Integration point 1: CMMS (Computerized maintenance management system)

 Connection: